aws-samples/eks-cluster-upgrades-workshop/website/docs/04-git-ops.md

 ## Enabling add-ons and understanding Flux reconciliation

-In the previous module we have executed the `install.sh` script, it have installed flux into your cluster and also have cloned the forked repository.
-The script also has made some changes into some of our manifests, let's apply it and see how flux reconcile those changes.
+In the previous module we have executed the `install.sh` script, it has installed flux into your cluster and also has cloned the forked repository.
+The script also has made some changes into some of our manifests.
+Let's apply it and see how flux reconciles those changes.

 ```bash
 cd /home/ec2-user/environment/eks-cluster-upgrades-workshop && git status